BGG's All-time Top Ten Board Games on iOS & Android04 Sep 2019 13

 Update: Vlaada Chvatil got in touch to say that he wouldn't rule out TtA for a 2014 release.

-Actual Update: Through the Ages wouldn't actually turn up until September 2017, although it was well worth the wait.
+Current Situation: Through the Ages wouldn't actually turn up until September 2017, although it was well worth the wait.
 Available on both platforms, it's also on our list of the best mobile board games.
 In a rare turn of events, Michael actually enjoys playing the digital game more than the table-top version.
+In an even rarer turn of events, we learned that not only would Through the Ages be getting its first expansion in September 2019, but that it would be coming to the digital app BEFORE it got a physical release.

 #1 - Twilight Struggle